Dedicated to furthering the practice of bio-inspired design.

 Members of the community include current practitioners in the field of bio-inspired design; aspiring practitioners (the 'next wave'); facilitators; and people knowledgeable in human history, psychology and cognition.
 The community will help build bridges between disciplines and act as a hub for collecting and broadcasting BID information, knowledge and expertise in three key areas:

 A substantial amount of material is available to anyone but only registered website users can create and rate content or post comments.
 A quarterly membership fee for individuals will support this website, the quarterly newsletter and future services.
 Paid-up members have first access to newsletters and member-only content.
 Sign up using the Become a Member link in the right sidebar.
-The graphic on the right will be updated periodically to show progress towards our 100-member goal.

 Please pass this message to others who might be interested, participate in our LinkedIn group, contact us through the website (right side of the footer) and join us on this path of discovery.
 We encourage you to subscribe to our mailing list via the website to ensure you receive timely notification of new issues.

 Imagine a world in which scientists, engineers, designers, artisans and organizational specialists could leverage a shared body of knowledge and processes derived from empirical research on natural systems.
 In such a future world, designers would not only have access to novel solutions and solution pathways to practical problems, but would also be encouraged to contribute solutions to the far-reaching social, economic and environmental challenges we face.

 But how could we create such a world?
 What are the key barriers today?
 Who needs to be involved?
 What are the next steps?
 The attached article by the BID Community Think Tank explores the current landscape of design inspired by nature and proposes developing a common ground based on a preliminary set of characteristics.
 As the acknowledgements in the article indicate, it has already received broad support from a wide range of reviewers.